-Expiration of the 1993 Plan does not affect vesting, exercise, or expiration of options previously granted pursuant to such Plan; however, no further options may be granted.
+Expiration of the 1993 Plan does not affect vesting, exercise or expiration of options previously granted pursuant to such Plan; however, no further options may be granted.

-The Board expects to grant stock option awards to non-employee directors beginning in calendar year 2005, with awards retroactive to the 1993 Plan's October 13, 2003 expiration date, if the shareholders approve Proposal Two, "Adoption of a Non-Employee Directors Stock Option Award Plan."
+The Board expects to grant stock option awards to non-employee directors beginning in calendar year 2005 if the shareholders approve Proposal Two, "Adoption of a Non-Employee Directors Stock Option Award Plan."